OpenScienceLabs/opensciencelabs.github.io/pages/opportunities/internship/index.md

   supervisors through email or our social media platforms like Discord.
 - **Flexible Commitment**: A minimum of 20 hours per week allows for impactful work while accommodating your schedule.
-- **Biannual Cycles**: With two distinct cycles per year, there are ample opportunities to get involved at a time that suits you best.
+- **Flexible Application Timeline**: Our Open Source Internship Program now offers a rolling application process, allowing candidates to apply at any time that fits their schedule.
+This flexibility ensures that everyone has the opportunity to participate and gain valuable experience without the constraints of fixed cycles.
+Whether you're ready to dive into a new project now or planning for the future, you can submit your application when it suits you best.
 - **End-of-Cycle Presentations**: At the end of each cycle, participants are encouraged to share their journey and project outcomes, enhancing their public speaking and technical communication skills.